alphaseinor/mern_stack/README.md

 added addItem to the reducer, and itemModal

-I'll work on connecting to the Express.js API back end tomorrow.
+I'll work on connecting to the Express.js API next

+need to make a request in the acitons, we need to change the item reducer. remove the static data, add loading: false since there is a delay in loading data.

+Added ITEMS_LOADING to reducer.

+Installed axios in client folder, this is just an HTTP client.

+npm i axios

+changed reducer for add delete and get. changed id to _id for mongo db

 ##6/29/18